sih1615/SIH_SERVER/README.md

 </ul>

 <h2 id="project-overview">Project Overview</h2>
-<p>SIH_SERVER is a backend server to manage API requests and handle data storage for the Smart Learning path and Dashboard System.
+<p>SIH_SERVER is a backend server to manage API requests and handle data storage for the Smart Learning Path and Dashboard System.
 It is built using <strong>Node.js</strong> and utilizes various packages to provide a smooth and secure experience for managing server-side operations.</p>

 <h2>Files</h2>
 <ul>